Announcing a new project by the Great Lakes Commons Map: Water Friendship

 How do we design a framework looking at water friendship?

-This project runs from March to October and connects water protectors from 3 communities: Peterborough, Guelph, and Thunder Bay.
+With funding from the Ontario Trillium Foundation, this project runs from March to October and connects water protectors from 3 communities: Peterborough, Guelph, and Thunder Bay.
 Each community hosts a set of workshops (3 days) exploring, naming, and refining their framework.
 Workshops are designed and facilitated by Paul Baines (Great Lakes Commons Map) and Tanya Chung-Tiam-Fook (educator/workshop consultant) and each community will have a liaison participant who will shape and guide the project locally.
 The first two workshops will be organized for sometime in May/June.

 The most valuable roles in this project are the participants – the diverse range of water protectors in each community.
 Coming from experiences in education, advocacy, administration, ceremony, conservation, policy, reconciliation, restoration, and/or research – a rich circle of 10 water protectors in each community will drive this project’s outcomes.